matwilso/matwilso.github.io/quotes.md

 # Engineering:

-"My whole life was basically trying to optimize things.
-You don't just save parts, but every time you save parts you save on complexity and reliability, the amount of time it takes to understand something.
-And how good you can build it without errors and bugs and flaws." - woz

 "If it's long it's wrong.
 If it's tight it's right....
 The best part is no part.
 The best process is no process.
 It weighs nothing, costs nothing, can't go wrong....
 Undesigning is the best thing.
 Just delete it." - elon

+"My whole life was basically trying to optimize things.
+You don't just save parts, but every time you save parts you save on complexity and reliability, the amount of time it takes to understand something.
+And how good you can build it without errors and bugs and flaws." - woz

+'"Figure out the optimal configuration of atoms first... then figure out how to put them there" - elon' - [jim keller](https://www.youtube.com/watch?v=oIG9ztQw2Gc&feature=youtu.be&t=985)

+(in other words:) "Don't let the how's constrain the what's." - jim keller

 # Misc